ripfester/async-qps-throttle/README.md

 ```
 import {AsyncThrottle} from 'async-qps-throttle';

-const throttle = new AsyncThrottle({maxQps: 10, maxOutstanding: 10});
+const throttle = new AsyncThrottle({maxOutstanding: 10, maxQps: 10});
 ```

 The constructor takes an options object hash.
 The available options are:
+  * `maxOutstanding`: The maximum number of work items that may be actively running at any given time
   * `maxQps`: The maximum number of work items that will be *started* in any given second using a rolling window (note that work may continue to run and won't count against QPS)
-  * `maxOutstanding`: The maximum number of work items that may be actively running at any given time

-The example above creates a throttle that will ensure that no more than 10 work items are executed in any given period of one second, and no more than 10 work items are ever concurrently running.
+The example above creates a throttle that will ensure that no more than 10 work items are ever concurrently running, and no more than 10 work items are executed in any given period of one second.

 ### Providing Work